HMBond/MP16-DIY-Kit/README.md

 # PATS MP-16 DIY kit
 This is the main repository for the PATS audio MP-16 DIY kit.

 You can find the manual to the MP-16 DIY kit here: https://docs.google.com/document/d/1Koq2ymRy1WZg_HTG9N3nUoAihR9oNaCTS2vanQYqxgY/

 # Dependencies
-To upload the code to the PATS MP-16 PCB you'll need the following board and library settings in Arduino IDE:
+The PATS MP-16 DIY kit is based on the Waveshare RP2040 Zero module.

-First add the RP2040 set of boards to the Arduino IDE (install it through the boards manager or get it from https://github.com/earlephilhower/arduino-pico)
+Add the "Raspberry Pi Pico/RP2040/RP2350" set of boards to the Arduino IDE (install it through the boards manager or get it from https://github.com/earlephilhower/arduino-pico)

-The PATS MP-16 DIY kit is based on the Waveshare RP2040 Zero module
+Secondly, the firmware is dependent on the following libraries.

-Secondly, install the following libraries through the Arduino IDE Library manager or using the GitHub repositories:
+Install these through the Arduino IDE Library manager or using the GitHub repositories:
 * Adafruit TinyUSB Library (https://github.com/adafruit/Adafruit_TinyUSB_Arduino)
 * Adafruit Neopixel Library (https://github.com/adafruit/Adafruit_NeoPixel)
 * Adafruit SSD1306 Library (https://github.com/adafruit/Adafruit_SSD1306) (this will also install the Adafruit GFX library when done through the library manager)